markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/project.md

 ---
-title: Create an Asset Compute project
+title: Create an Asset Compute project for Asset Compute extensibility
-description:
+description: Asset Compute applications are Node.js projects, generated using the Adobe I/O CLI, that adhere to a certain structure allowing them to be deployed to Adobe I/O Runtime and integrated with AEM as a Cloud Service.
 feature:
 topics:
 version: cloud-service
 doc-type: tutorial
 activity:
 audience: developer
-kt:
+kt: 6269
 thumbnail:
 ---

 # Create an Asset Compute project

-Asset Compute applications are Node.js projects that adhere to a certain stucture that allow them to be deployed to Adone I/O Runtime.
-A single Asset Compute application can contain one or more Asset Compute workers, with each worker having a discrete HTTP end-point that can be referenced from an AEM as a Cloud Service Processing Profile.
+Asset Compute applications are Node.js projects, generated using the Adobe I/O CLI, that adhere to a certain stucture that allow them to be deployed to Adone I/O Runtime and integrated with AEM as a Cloud Service.
+A single Asset Compute project can contain one or more Asset Compute workers, with each worker having a discrete HTTP end-point that can be referenced from an AEM as a Cloud Service Processing Profile.

 ## Generate a project